luminus-framework/luminus/resources/public/md/responses.md

 ## Responses

-By default `ring-middleware-format` middleware is used to infer the response type when a route returns a map with a `:body` key:
+By default `ring-middleware-format` middleware is used to infer the response type when a route returns a map containing a `:body` key:

 ```clojure
 (GET "/json" [] {:body {:foo "bar"}})